Interview With Poet Cathy Nerujen By Cassy Mantis

 Cheeky Girl: were you a bright kid in school?

 Cathy: (laughs nervously) Yes, I was good, probably above average.
 I am not a nuclear scientist or executive like you, but I’ve never been not working.
 (Does that count nowadays?)
-But I have a job now where words are such a part of my life (working in a publishing company).
-I always that would happen.
+I can't help sneaking looks in Ian Thomas poetry books during coffee breaks.
+That guy just amazes people with words.
+So yes, I have a job now where words are such a part of my life (working in a publishing company).
+I always knew that would happen.
 I think everyone knew that in my family.
-I write my poetry, edit and run a poetry writing blog, (currently re-adjusting the blogging thing) and I work on our magazine for poets, writers, artists and photographers.
+I write poems about my girlfriend mostly, edit and run a poetry writing blog, and I work on our magazine for poets, writers, artists and photographers.
 I contribute to other blogs, and do freelance. it's all writing for me.
 It’s funny that way.

-Cheeky Girl: Yeah, you just love taking on writing work and you write a lot.
+Cheeky Girl: Yeah, for as long as I have known you, Cathy, you write a lot.
 People write for all kinds of reasons.
 What is your reason for writing?

 Cathy: Oooh that is hard to say...
 I love writing.
 I would do it for free, probably.
 I'm such a mutt.
-I love reading books, magazines, ebooks, and blogs.
+I love reading books, (some HubPages writers are now published writers, did you know that?) plus magazines, ebooks, and blogs.
 Blogs are just amazing.
 So immediate.
 So in the moment.
-Snapshots in words.
-I love being inspired by others.
+I want to be inspired by others.
 I also love being around other writers.
 Writing is part of how we make sense of the world.
 Writing is how I express myself.
-Mostly.

 There is so much to say, and things need to be said, not remain unsaid.
 You know that saying about the elephant in the middle of the room.
 Stuff that everyone ignores?

 Cathy: (Laughs again) No, but that is so funny.
 (Tries to describe an elephant with a Nokia but it is a weird segue, so she continues.)
 I'm a romantic at heart.
 I am more and more trying to relate to the world and people, friends... my loved ones.
 They say writers use words like a carpenter or scientist uses carpentry or lab tools.
 I am always writing about love somehow.
 Everything comes around to it, or back to it.
 So much in life depends on Love.
 Love seen from many angles and sides.
 The thing that draws a person to another person.
 I am utterly captivated by love and what goes inside the human heart.
-Maybe I am looking for something inside myself...
-Love is my biggest reason why I write poems.
-I express my hopes and feelings and so much more through words.
+Maybe I am looking for something inside myself.

 Cheeky Girl: I get you.
 The writing, can you explain that a wee bit more, it sounds interesting...